This page is up during Closed Burning Season (which is usually May 10 through October 20).

 Burning of yard waste, brush piles, burn barrels and some other material may be allowed with a permit.
 Please complete the online permit at burnpermits.idaho.gov.
 Paper permits are available at the fire station; please write legibly as we must read and enter them into the online system.

 Please keep fires small and avoid wet, smoky fuel.

 Questions regarding permits should be directed to Idaho Department of Lands (IDL) at 208-769-1577.

 When do I need a burning permit?

-Permits for burning are required during the Idaho Closed Burning Season which is usually from May 10 through October 20.
+Permits for burning are required during the Idaho Closed Burning Season which is usually from May 10 through October 20 of each year.
 Recreational fires do not require a permit but can be no larger than 3 feet in diameter and no more than 2 foot high in fuel.
-Outside of that time frame, as long as there is not a Burn Ban in effect, no permit is needed.
+Outside of that time frame, from October 21 to May 9 of the following year, as long as there is not a Burn Ban in effect, no permit is needed.
 Please note that the State of Idaho sometimes does extend the permit season beyond those dates, so this can change from time to time.

 Permits, when required, for hand stacked yard waste may be obtained online or at the fire station.